 Northwestern MSTP graduates transition to outstanding residencies following the completion of their training.
 After residency and fellowship training, the majority of MSTP graduates stay in academia in a clinical, research, or combined setting (figures taken from a national MD-PhD outcomes study).
 Other outcomes include careers in industry, research institutes, or federal agencies.
 The top three clinical specialties are medicine, pathology, and neurology; of those in an academic setting, roughly 65 percent allotted between 50 to 75 percent of their time to research.

 That is a difficult question to answer as every situation is unique.
 MDs can find time to take care of patients, teach, and conduct research.
 Whether you have an MD or MD-PhD does not by itself determine whether you will be intellectually engaged in your career choice.
 With the combined MD-PhD, you are able to both do research and see patients and can potentially advance your career.
 As well, additional training as an MD provides PhD investigators a deeper understanding of human disease processes, which may in turn inform and guide their research efforts.

 There are many personal and professional benefits to pursuing MD-PhD training at Northwestern University.
-Our location in the city of Chicago provides our students with a diverse patient population and many opportunities for community engagement and outreach.
+Our urban Chicago location provides access to a diverse patient population and many opportunities for community engagement and outreach.
 The Chicago area also officers a wide range of leisure activities for all interests, and the MSTP encourages students to balance the rigors of training with hobbies, social, and wellness activities.
 The Feinberg School of Medicine also supports more than 70 student groups to help our students engage with others during their training, including affinity groups devoted to career goals, community involvement, performing arts, and diversity.